chdsbd/kodiak/README.md

    with the `app_id` option set to your GitHub app's id.

    This allows for the production version of Kodiak to be setup on all repos, while allowing the testing version to run on the configured repo.
+If the production version of Kodiak finds a non-matching app_id, it will ignore the repository, leaving your local version to handle it.

 5. Setup secrets